| 1. The Parliamentary Assembly has been

 the Belarusian authorities to invite Mr S. Kovalev and the

 ad hoc sub-committee presided by him to Minsk.
+4. The Assembly expresses its respect for

 those Belarusian officials and human rights defenders who